-On behalf of the Board of Directors, we cordially invite you to attend the 2020 annual meeting of stockholders of Community Healthcare Trust Incorporated, a Maryland corporation (the "Company").
-The annual meeting will be held beginning at 8:00 a.m., Central time, on Thursday, May 7, 2020 at the principal offices of the Company, located at 3326 Aspen Grove Drive, Suite 150, Franklin, Tennessee 37067.
+On behalf of the Board of Directors, we cordially invite you to attend the 2021 annual meeting of stockholders of Community Healthcare Trust Incorporated, a Maryland corporation (the "Company").
+The annual meeting will be held beginning at 8:00 a.m., Central time, on Thursday, May 6, 2021 at the principal offices of the Company, located at 3326 Aspen Grove Drive, Suite 150, Franklin, Tennessee 37067.
 The formal notice of the annual meeting appears on the next page.
 At the annual meeting, you will be asked to:

-- 1. Elect five directors, each to serve a one-year term expiring in 2021; - 2.
+- 1. Elect five directors, each to serve a one-year term expiring in 2022; - 2.
 Vote to approve, on a non-binding advisory basis, a resolution approving the Company's compensation of its named executive officers; - 3.
-Vote to approve, on a non-binding advisory basis, the frequency of a non-binding advisory vote on executive compensation; - 4.
-Ratify the appointment of BDO USA, LLP as our independent registered public accountants for 2020; and - 5.
+Ratify the appointment of BDO USA, LLP as our independent registered public accountants for 2021; and - 4.
 Transact such other business as may properly come before the annual meeting or any adjournment or postponement thereof.